odinhg/Graph-Neural-Networks-INF367A/README.md

 Again, the GNN using the hand-crafted graph as the geometric prior performs slightly better than the GNN using the kNN graph.

 ### Remark 2
-Another thing we could try: setting $k$ to a higher number (or using the complete graph) we could try to predict the edges which are most important.
+Another thing that would be interesting to try: setting $k$ to a higher number (or using the complete graph) we could try to predict the edges which are most important.

 # Concluding remarks
 Knowing that the traffic volume at a geographic position is heavily correlated to the traffic along the same road and at nearby positions, we take advantage of this by providing geometric priors (in form of a graph).
 This improves accuracies, training times and the size of the model drastically.